AlexDisler/cordova-icon/README.md

 ### Creating a cordova-cli hook

-Since the execution of cordova-icon is pretty fast, you can add it as a cordova-cli to execute before every build.
+Since the execution of cordova-icon is pretty fast, you can add it as a cordova-cli hook to execute before every build.
 To create a new hook, go to your cordova project and run:

     $ mkdir hooks/after_prepare